Nogg-aholic/nrpc-cli/README.md

 That keeps the split at two published packages without introducing parallel code paths.

+Repository-local package-target source folders under `packages/` are generation inputs and fixtures.
+They are not part of the public published surface of `@nogg-aholic/nrpc-cli`.

 ## Verification

 `nrpc-cli` does not currently keep an in-package unit or integration test harness.